Ryan Tannehill Player Prop Bets for NFL Week 11 | Tennessee vs. Houston 11/21/2021

 Matchup vs. Houston

-- In five matchups against the Texans, Tannehill averaged 211.8 passing yards per game, 24.7 yards fewer than his over/under in Sunday's game.

-- Tannehill threw one touchdown pass four times and multiple TDs three times against the Texans.
+- Tannehill threw a touchdown pass four times and multiple TDs in three of those matchups against the Texans.

 - Note: Tannehill's stats vs. Texans date back to 2016.